Which battery does the Nikon D5 take?

-What other cameras use the Nikon EN-EL18a or the EN-EL18?
+Which other cameras use the Nikon EN-EL18a or the EN-EL18?

 The Nikon D5 is not alone in using the EN-EL18a or the EN-EL18.
 Several other cameras from Nikon are powered by the same type of lithium-ion pack.
 The adjacent table lists some of them along with a selection of their headline specifications.
-Click on the camera name for further details on the particular model.

 Nikon EN-EL18a FAQ